Sherman5A/microsoft-notes/azure/cloud-concepts/service-types.md

 - Accounts

 PaaS scenarios:
-- Development framework: Create applications using framework components using features like scalability, high-availability, etc. This reduces the developers work
+- Development frameworks: Create applications using framework components using features like scalability, high-availability, etc. This reduces the developers work
 - Analytics: Organisations can analyse their data.